Cagney Gaudiz (Richards)

 Personal Mission & Legacy

-Born on November 20, 1984, in Louisiana, Cagney transformed four decades of personal adversity—including childhood trauma and domestic violence—into a purposeful mission centered on justice, healing, and systemic reform.
+Born on November 20, 1984, in Louisiana, Cagney transformed decades of personal adversities—including childhood trauma and domestic violence—into a purposeful mission centered on justice, healing, and systemic reform.
 Guided by faith and integrity, she focuses on solutions rather than victimhood.

 “You are not what happened to you.
 You are who you decide to become after.
-I decided I will be nothing less than great.”
+I decided I will be nothing less than great, you can too!”

 A devoted mother to her daughters Zoe and Paige, Cagney draws her greatest motivation from her children.
-Their accomplishments include a 2024 STEM Award for designing trainable robot pets.
-The family currently resides on their family farm in Michigan, where Cagney continues her work in healthcare, legislative reform, community advocacy, education, and survivor support.
+Their accomplishments include a 2024 STEM Award for designing trainable robot pets and their yearly charity drives.
+The family currently resides in Michigan, where Cagney continues her work in healthcare, legislative reform, community advocacy, education, and survivor support.